 Unless the University is closed, we will have class.
 This means even if there is an early morning downpour, we will be meeting.
-I hate coming to school in rain as much as anyone else, but we simply do not have time in the schedule to miss days because of rain.
+I do not like coming to school in rain as much as anyone else, but we simply do not have time in the schedule to miss days because of rain.